 “Whenever these Conditions provide that the Engineer shall proceed in accordance with this Sub-Clause 3.5 to agree or determine any matter, the Engineer shall consult with each Party in an endeavour to reach agreement.
 If agreement is not achieved, the Engineer shall make a fair determination in accordance with the Contract, taking due regard of all relevant circumstances.
 The Engineer shall give notice to both Parties of each agreement or determination, with supporting particulars.
 Each Party shall give effect to each agreement or determination unless and until revised under Clause 20 [Claims, Disputes and Arbitration.”

 Hence, it empowers the Engineer to agree or determine both Contractor’s claims (Sub-Clause 20.1) and Employer’s claims (Sub-Clause 2.5).
-However, the question is, what are the consequences of engineer’s failure to give his determination under sub clause 20.1.
-It can be indicated from sub clause 3.5 of the 1999 Red Book, that there were no time constraints imposed on the Engineer in regard to Determinations.
-This allowed Engineers to adopt a wait-and-see approach to claims, much to the frustration of claiming Contractor.
-However, according to sub clause 1.3 determinations shall not be unreasonably withheld or delayed.
+But what are the consequences of the Engineer’s failure to give his determination under Sub-Clause 20.1.
+It can be indicated from Sub-Clause 3.5 of the 1999 Red Book, that there were no time constraints imposed on the Engineer in regard to determinations.
+This allowed Engineers to adopt a wait-and-see approach to claims, much to the frustration of the Contractor.
+However, according to Sub-Clause 1.3 determinations shall not be unreasonably withheld or delayed.
 Hence, notice must be given in writing and must not be unreasonably withheld or delayed in accordance with Sub-Clause 1.3.
 Under the FIDIC Red Book 1999 a notice need not be identified as such and need not include a clause reference.

 Arguably, it is the duty of the Engineer to give determinations.
-Since, the engineer is not party to the contract, in case the Engineer fails to carry out his duties, the Employer will be held to be breach of his obligation under the Contract.
-However, if dispute arises to that, it may be filed against the employer and referred to the Dispute Adjudication Board.
+Since, the Engineer is not party to the contract, in case the Engineer fails to carry out his duties, the Employer will be held to be in breach of his obligation under the Contract.

-Under the FIDIC Red Book 4th edition (“Red Book of 1987”), the engineer also had responsibility for deciding the matters, which in 1999 Red Book is subject to the sub-clause 3.5 procedure.
-Under Red Book of 1987, clause 67 was provided for such purposes.
-Under clause 67 to decide the dispute, the engineer was supposed to make “decision” after ‘due consultation’ with both parties.
-A party dissatisfied with the engineer’s decision could refer the matter back to the engineer as a dispute for a decision within 84 days after such referral.
+Under the FIDIC Red Book 4th edition (“Red Book of 1987”), the Engineer also had responsibility for deciding all those matters which in the1999 Red Book is subject to the procedure in Sub-Clause 3.5.
+Under Red Book of 1987, Clause 67 was provided for such purposes.
+Under Clause 67 to decide the dispute, the Engineer was supposed to make “decision” after “due consultation” with both parties.
+A party dissatisfied with the Engineer’s decision could refer the matter back to the Engineer as a dispute for a decision within 84 days after such referral.

 In Man Enterprise Sal v AL-Waddan Hotel Limited EWHC 2356 (TCC), the claimant in this arbitration claim (“MAN”) entered into an agreement with Al-Waddan Hotel Limited, the defendant (“Al-Waddan”) dated 1 April 2007 (“the Contract”).
-The Contract, which is set out and exhibited to the witness statement of Peter Richard Lampitt, dated 20 March 2013, was subject to the FIDIC conditions, fourth edition 1987, reprinted 1992 with editorial amendments.
+The Contract was subject to the FIDIC conditions, fourth edition 1987, reprinted 1992 with editorial amendments.
 It was held by the Queen’s Bench Division (Technology & Construction Court) that:

 “The second provision to which I have been referred is the well-known provision in clause 67 of these FIDIC conditions.
 That provides in section 67.1 for the Engineer to give a decision within a period and for the consequences if a decision is given or if the Engineer fails to give a decision.
 There is then provision under clause 67.2 for amicable settlement leading to arbitration, with arbitration being dealt with by clause 67.3…